Viatorus/quom/README.md

   --source_directory SOURCE_DIRECTORY, -S SOURCE_DIRECTORY
                         Set the source directories for source files.
                         Use ./ in front of a path to mark as relative to the header file.
+  --encoding ENCODING, -e ENCODING
+                        The encoding used to read and write all files.
 ```

 ## Simple example